File Systems¶

 A central aspect in the design of HAICORE has been the enormous amount of data generated by scientific research projects.
 A multi-level data storage concept guarantees high-throughput processing of data using several different storage systems.

-Other storage locations include a temporary directory called $TMP that is is located on the local solid state disks (SSDs) of a node, and is therefore only visible on an individual node while a job is running.
+that is is located on the local solid state disks (SSDs) of a node, and is therefore only visible on an individual node while a job is running.
 In order to create a temporary directory which is visible on all nodes of a batch job, users can request a temporary BeeGFS On Demand (BeeOND) file system.
 Access to BeeOND file systems is only possible from the nodes of the batch job and while the job is running.

 The characteristics of the file systems are shown in the following table.

-Property | $HOME | workspace | $TMP | BeeOND |
+Property | $HOME | workspace | $TMPDIR | BeeOND |

 ---|---|---|---|---|